ysoftiota/yi-play/README.md

 * YSoft IOTA Play is open source and open hardware

 # Limitations compared to Arduino Zero/M0
 * IOTA Play does not contain embedded EDBG debugger chip.
-Atmel ICE debugger must be obtained separately.
+[Atmel ICE debugger](http://www.atmel.com/tools/atatmel-ice.aspx) must be obtained separately if debugging is needed.
 * LED(s) are on different pin, so use LED_BUILTIN and PIN_LED1 PIN_LED2 defines for accessing LEDs
 * Maximum input voltage is 14V - however it starts as low as 5V
-* Lower power rating of 5V and 3.3V voltage regulators.
+* Lower Amp rating of 5V and 3.3V voltage regulators.
 Power supplies are optimized for low-power battery operation, not for power hungry applications.
 * Some pins are used by internal peripherals ([pin mapping](https://github.com/ysoftiota/yi-play/wiki/PinMapping)), therefore they cannot be used by anything else.
 However given peripheral can be disconnected by desoldering 0R resistors.

 ![IOTA Play](https://github.com/ysoftiota/yi-play/blob/master/IOTA%20Play%20-%20top.png)